-O n the nights of May 28, May 31, June 5, and June 6 unknown individuals used paint to vandalize the Lion of Atlanta statue, the Confederate Obelisk, several headstones, and one of the interpretive panels in the Confederate Memorial Grounds.
+O n the nights of May 28, May 31, June 5, and June 6 unknown individuals used paint to vandalize the Lion of Atlanta statue, the Confederate Obelisk, several headstones, and one of the interpretive panels in the Confederate Burial Grounds.

 The Lion of Atlanta, which was dedicated in 1894, is listed as an important piece of funerary art by the Smithsonian Institution.
 It marks the final resting place of more than 3,000 unknown Confederate soldiers.
 The 65-foot tall Confederate Obelisk was erected in 1870 by the Atlanta Ladies Memorial Association.
 Both of these monuments are owned and under the care of the City of Atlanta.